-Professor Manolis Kellis obtained his PhD from MIT where he received the Sprowls award for the best doctorate thesis in computer science and the first Paris Kanellakis graduate fellowship.
-Kellis is also an Associate Professor of Computer Science at MIT, a member of the Computer Science and Artificial Intelligence Laboratory (CSAIL) and of the Broad Institute of MIT and Harvard, where he directs the MIT Computational Biology Group.
-He has received a number of awards including: the US Presidential Early Career Award in Science and Engineering (PECASE), the NSF CAREER award, the Alfred P. Sloan Fellowship, and the Karl Van Tassel chair in EECS.
+Manolis Kellis is a Professor of Computer Science at MIT, a member of the Computer Science and Artificial Intelligence Laboratory (CSAIL) and of the Broad Institute of MIT and Harvard, where he directs the MIT Computational Biology Group.
+His research spans computational biology, genomics, AI-driven drug discovery, and the development of Mantis, a cognitive cartography platform for interactive exploration of multimodal knowledge spaces across science and industry.
+He has received a number of awards including: the US Presidential Early Career Award in Science and Engineering (PECASE), the NIH Director’s Transformative Research Award, the Mendel Medal for Outstanding Achievements in Science, the NSF CAREER award, the Alfred P. Sloan Fellowship, the Karl Van Tassel chair in EECS, and the Boston Patent Law Association award.
+He has authored over 325 journal publications cited over 200,000 times.
+He obtained his PhD from MIT where he received the Sprowls award for the best doctorate thesis in computer science and the first Paris Kanellakis graduate fellowship.
 Prior to computational biology, Kellis worked on artificial intelligence, sketch and image recognition, robotics, and computational geometry at MIT and at the Xerox Palo Alto Research Center.

 Industry Impact